sahib/misc/performance/5_concurrent.rst

 Homework
 ========

-1. Provide an async API for your KV-store.
+* Provide an async API for your KV-store.
-2. Do the IO in background
+* Do the IO in background.
-2. Queue up writes to the database.
+* Queue up writes to the database.
-3. Try to fetch keys in parallel.
+* Try to fetch keys in parallel.